-The Skilled Worker visa has formally replaced the current Tier 2 (General) route.
+The Skilled Worker visa has replaced the former Tier 2 (General) route.
 This is a significant change to the current work sponsorship system and represents a major overhaul of the current system.
 It is imperative migrant workers and employers are aware of the new changes to avoid Home Office refusals.
-The changes were first formally outlined in the Statement of Changes HC 813 published last month.
+The changes were first formally outlined in the Statement of Changes HC 813.
 The decision to modify the current route was influenced by the end of free movement for EEA nationals on 31 December 2020.
 For the first time, there is a single work route for both non-EEA and EEA nationals.
 The new Skilled Worker visa allows employers to also recruit EEA nationals.

 What is a Skilled Worker visa?